Social season: Social season of London

-The traditional Season went into decline after the First World War, when many aristocratic families gave up their London mansions.
+The traditional Season went into decline after the First World War, when many aristocratic families gave up their London townhouses.
 From then on, more society events took place at public venues, making it harder to maintain social exclusivity.
+The opulent coming-out party held for the 17 year-old Lady Sarah Consuelo Spencer-Churchill on 7 July 1939 at Blenheim Palace in Oxfordshire, less than two months before World War Two was declared, has been styled by some as "the last season ever".
+Socialite Henry (Chips) Channon noted in his diary: "I have seen much, travelled far and am accustomed to splendour, but there has never been anything like tonight".

 Many events that take place far from central London (though generally within the Home Counties) came to be regarded as part of the social season, including Royal Ascot and the Henley Royal Regatta.
 The events that now constitute the London social season are increasingly hosted or sponsored by large companies (i.e. "corporate hospitality").
 Western dress codes still apply to certain events in the season, especially those in which the King maintains an official role.

-According to the peerage guide Debrett's, the traditional social season runs from April to August.
+According to The Sloaney magazine's online guide "Sloaney Season", it starts with Cheltenham Festival (March), and includes the Grand National (April), The Boat Race (April), Badminton Horse Trials (May), Chelsea Flower Show (May), Epsom Derby (June), Royal Ascot (June), Test matches at Lord's (July), Wimbledon (July), Henley Royal Regatta (July), Edinburgh International Festival (August) and others, ending with Goodwood Revival (September).